 If the Fellowship is going to be truly transformational for you, an intentional plan for your Fellowship is necessary.
 Fellows tell us that being clear about how they need to develop, starting out with a plan that stretches them beyond their comfort zones and leaving room for serendipity are key to maximizing their leadership growth during a Fellowship.
 When you are thinking about your plan, help us to understand why the plan you submit truly exposes you to new people, experiences and ways of being.
 How does it open the possibility of helping you to be more effective in leading across difference?
 Where are you intentional about not only building your knowledge and connections, but also deepening your understanding about who you are as a leader and what makes you effective?

 Ask yourself: Do I know enough about how I need to grow to really put together a plan that makes the most of this once-in-a-lifetime experience?

-We hope that considering these questions, along with reviewing the Bush Fellowship page and informational webinar, will help you figure out if now is the right time for you to apply for a Fellowship.
+We hope that considering these questions, along with reviewing the Bush Fellowship page, will help you figure out if now is the right time for you to apply for a Fellowship.
 Even if you don’t apply this year, thinking about your leadership plan will help you get ready for when the time is right.